btoo/noverlap/README.md

   return response
 })

-const redundantAsyncExecution = async n => console.log(`result from execution #${n} with a fetch using a ${await fetchSomeData('repeated payload')}`) redundantAsyncExecution(1) redundantAsyncExecution(2) redundantAsyncExecution(3)
+const redundantAsyncExecution = async n => console.log(`result from execution #${n} with a redundantly repeated fetch using ${await fetchSomeData('this payload')}`) redundantAsyncExecution(1) redundantAsyncExecution(2) redundantAsyncExecution(3)

 // this will log:
 // this async function will only be executed once if it is called with the same payload multiple times within 420ms
-// result from execution #1 with a fetch using a repeated payload
+// result from execution #1 with a redundantly repeated fetch using this payload
-// result from execution #2 with a fetch using a repeated payload
+// result from execution #2 with a redundantly repeated fetch using this payload
-// result from execution #3 with a fetch using a repeated payload
+// result from execution #3 with a redundantly repeated fetch using this payload
 ```